-Gareth Smith looks at the subversive new superhero series from Amazon, The Boys.
+Gareth Smith looks at the subversive new superhero series from Amazon, The Boys, which depicts the corporatization of crime-fighting.

 “What if superheroes were bad?” is not the hot take that it might once have been.
 Alan Moore and Dave Gibbons’ graphic novel Watchmen (1986-7) explored moral culpability, political interference and the dangers of unchecked power within the superhero mythos over thirty years ago and its influence in popular culture continues to be felt.
 Films, television shows and, most bizarrely, a sing-alongblog starring Neil Patrick Harris have all dissected the assumed ‘goodness’ of caped crusaders and the precarious lines that separate them from their enemies.
 In a cultural landscape already saturated with amoral avengers, Amazon Prime’s recent series The Boys might not appear to break any moulds.
 However, its exploration of superheroes as products, economic entities shaped by the demands of the market, feels particularly timely.